 My love of literature continued through adolescence – in the 1970s and 1980s the glittering banquet of teenage fiction we have today was not available.
 Rather, I cut my teeth on the classics: Daphne du Maurier, the Brontes, Jane Austen, William Golding, D.H.
 Lawrence, Dickens, Shakespeare, Milton etc. From them I would begin to learn my craft.
 I am still learning!

 After completing a degree in Fine Art at Leeds Met (then Poly) and spending some years working as a painter and decorator, propmaker, care assistant and statue restorer, I published two novels, Meru - Castle of Dreams, 1996, and Russian Dolls - Insignia Press, 2000; several novellas and, more recently, three collections of short stories with Skrev Press.
 My short stories have also been published by MsLexia magazine, Route, Leaf Books, Cinnamon and other small press concerns.

 Fiction is now my full time job!
 I write books for adults and children and lecture in Creative Writing for the Open University, which is a job I love!
-In 2010 I completed my Creative Writing MA at Manchester Metropolitan University and was delighted to be awarded the Michael Schmidt Prize for best portfolio.
+I am also at the final stage of my PhD in Creative writing!

 My novel for adults, Amelia and the Virgin is on sale in all decent bookshops, like The Bookcase, the fabulous independent store in Hebden Bridge: http://www.bookcase.co.uk/